nybergjack/My-Linux-Configs/README.md

 ZSH config file for ~/

-Need to add plugin manager for tmux to work: https://github.com/tmux-plugins/tpm
+Need to add plugin manager for tmux conf to work: https://github.com/tmux-plugins/tpm